bastian-lengen-epfl/NameToBeFound/README.md

 5. Metallicity [Fe/H] or [O/H] (it has to be consistent between all cepheids
 6. Redshift

-    Additionally, for the `/Data/Cepheids_MW.csv`:
+For the `/Data/Cepheids_MW.csv`:
+1. Galaxy host
+2. log10 of the pulsation period
+3. Wesenheit magnitude
+4. Uncertainty of the Wesenheit magnitude
+5. Metallicity [Fe/H] or [O/H] (it has to be consistent between all cepheids
+6. Redshift
 7. Parallax
 8. Uncertainty of the parallax

-    And for the `/Data/Cepheids_anchors.csv`:
+For the `/Data/Cepheids_anchors.csv`:
+1. Galaxy host
+2. log10 of the pulsation period
+3. Wesenheit magnitude
+4. Uncertainty of the Wesenheit magnitude
+5. Metallicity [Fe/H] or [O/H] (it has to be consistent between all cepheids
+6. Redshift
 7. Geometric distance modulus of the anchor galaxy
 8. Uncertainty of the geometric distance modulus

 ### TRGB Data
-For the *TRGB*, the columns have to be in that order:
+For the `/Data/TRGB.csv`:
-1) Galaxy host
+1. Galaxy host
-2) Observed I-band magnitude of the TRGB
+2. Observed I-band magnitude of the TRGB
-3) Uncertainty of the observed I-band magnitude
+3. Uncertainty of the observed I-band magnitude
-4) Absorbtion in the I-band
+4. Absorbtion in the I-band
-5) Redshift of the host galaxy
+5. Redshift of the host galaxy
-6) A color term V-I
+6. A color term V-I

-Additionally, for the `/Data/TRGB_anchors.csv`:
+For the `/Data/TRGB_anchors.csv`:
+1. Galaxy host
+2. Observed I-band magnitude of the TRGB
+3. Uncertainty of the observed I-band magnitude
+4. Absorbtion in the I-band
+5. Redshift of the host galaxy
+6. A color term V-I
-7) Geometric distance modulus of the anchor galaxy
+7. Geometric distance modulus of the anchor galaxy
-8) Uncertainty of the geometric distance modulus
+8. Uncertainty of the geometric distance modulus

 ### SNe Data
-For the *SN*, the columns have to be in tha order:
+For the `/Data/SNe_Cepheids.csv` and `/Data/SNe_TRGB.csv`.
 1) Galaxy host
 2) Apparent B peak magnitude
 3) Uncertainty of the apparent B peak magnitude

-The columns are different for the `SNe_Hubble.csv`:
+For the `/Data/SNe_Hubble.csv`:
 1) SN name
 2) Apparent B peak magnitude
 3) Uncertainty of the apparent B peak magnitude